Course | Entry Fees

 Packet pickup will be held on Saturday, March 7, from 2:00 to 6:00 pm at the Paul Hall Center,

 Harry Lundeberg School of Seamanship.
 You may pick up your packet at the venue on race morning

 / USATF certification map),

-offers wonderful views of the lower Potomac River from charming St. George Island and Piney Point, and a fast
+offers wonderful views of the lower Potomac River from charming St. George Island and Piney Point, and a short

 There will be water/aid stations approximately every two miles, and portable toilets on the course.